-- 3.1.
+3.1.
 For RNAV operations, States should ensure that sufficient surveillance coverage is provided to assure the safety of the operations.
 Because of the on-board performance monitoring and alerting requirements for RNP operations, surveillance coverage may not be required.
-Details on the surveillance requirements for PBN implementation can be found in the ICAO PBN Manual (Doc 9613) and ICAO PANS-ATM (Doc 4444), and information on the current surveillance infrastructure in the MID can be found in the MID eANP. - 3.2.
-Multilateration (MLAT) employs a number of ground stations, which are placed in strategic locations around an airport, its local terminal area or a wider area that covers the larger surrounding airspace.
-Multilateration requires no additional avionics equipment, as it uses replies from Mode A, C and S transponders, as well as military IFF and ADS-B transponders.
+Details on the surveillance requirements for PBN implementation can be found in the ICAO PBN Manual (Doc 9613) and ICAO PANS-ATM (Doc 4444), and information on the current surveillance infrastructure in the MID can be found in the MID eANP and in the MID Region Surveillance Plan